ucplatform/servicemanager/README.md

-# Documentation for PowerShell Scripts
+# Documentation for ServiceManagerReport.ps1 Script

 This document describes the high-level usage of two PowerShell functions, `Get-ZoneFromPhoneNumbers` and `Get-TenantData`, and a usage script.